utshab-roy/myDocs/docs/laravel/lara-blog.md

   - Full CRUD operation for the post and the category using **RESTful** convention
   - Homepage route has Redis cache system
   - Mail notify for posting new post
-  - Pusher real time broading for logged in user
+  - Pusher real time broadcasting for logged in user

 ## Installation